-9.1.12.
-90 days
+9.1.12.9.1.11.
+90 days (+ 14 Days)

-Mortality - collected via eCRF with secondary check via data linkage.
-All-cause mortality at day 90 is a secondary outcome.
-The mortality check should be performed on days 91-105 by reviewing the participant's medical records.
+Days Alive and Out of Hospital at 90 days is a primary outcome.
+The mortality check must be performed after day 90, and within the time window (+ 14 Days), by reviewing the participants' medical records.
 The assessment must reflect the participant's status on day 90.
 Protocol deviations will be recorded where the review is completed out with this window, including day 90, unless the patient is already deceased.
+Discharge from the acute hospital to any community care facility or hospice will be counted as days out of hospital.